Aaron-Pool/Vue-Cli-Storybook-Docs/README.md

 # Vue Cli + Typescript + Storybook + Addon Docs Working Example

-I've seen a lot of people struggle to get storybook and vue CLI working side-by-side.
+I've seen a lot of people struggle to get storybook and vue CLI working side-by-side, particularly with the new `addon-docs`.
 So here's a working example.

 Steps I used to create: